MrSpock/godocsis/README.md

 go-docsis
 =========
-Very rudimental implementation of basic CM queries for larger project.
+Implementation of basic CM oprations.
+Part of larger closed source project.
 This is very fresh topic.
 Look here in future :)
 Code is not using concurrency at the moment.